uboslinux/ubos-docs/sphinx/developers/toyapps/helloworld.rst

 ``usr/share/helloworld`` contains the files that constitute the application.
-For this extremely simple app, there are only two: the PHP code that emits the "Hello World" HTML, and an Apache ``htaccess`` file so this HTML is emitted even if the path ends with a slash.
+For this extremely simple app, there are only two: the PHP code that emits the "Hello World" HTML, and an Apache ``htaccess`` file so this HTML is emitted even if the path ends with a slash instead of ``index.php``.
 More complex web apps would put the bulk of their code and auxiliary files there.

 Finally, ``var/lib/ubos/manifests/`` contains the :term:`UBOS Manifest JSON` file for this application, which describes what needs to happen upon ``ubos-admin deploy`` and when